 2. Hiding identity of co-promoter

 Real Estate builders are now mandated to provide details of their co-promoters.
 Keeping it out of sight of RERA Authority can lead to severe actions upon builders by the Authority.
-The co-promoters of a project are allowed to file a complaint to the Authority against promoter of the same project if, information regarding a co-promoter is obscured by the promoter while registration of the project.
-In few of the similar cases in Maharashtra, builders have been found guilty and orders have been passed favoring the co-promoters.
+The co-promoters of a project are allowed to file a complaint to the Authority against the promoter of the same project if, information regarding a co-promoter is obscured by the promoter while registration of the project.
+In few of the similar cases in Maharashtra, builders have been found guilty and orders have been passed favouring the co-promoters.
 Therefore, information regarding co-promoters should be well defined by builders or promoters.